 At the same time, a recent policy brief developed by Lawrence Hall of Science, Ten Strands, and North American Association for Environmental Education highlights the devastating impact of COVID-19 on environmental and outdoor learning organizations, who provide crucial outdoor learning opportunities to students.
 There is a unique opportunity now for these environmental and outdoor educators to partner with K–12 teachers in reimagining the educational experience.

-Currently, working groups are convening to explore key topics, share ideas, develop implementation strategies, and build frameworks around outdoor learning.
-The groups will create resources for district and site leaders across the country to use as they consider how to make it possible for students to return to schools safely and effectively.
+Since June of 2020, working groups convened to explore key topics, share ideas, develop implementation strategies, and build frameworks around outdoor learning.
+An extensive library of resources has now been written by hundreds of diverse subject matter experts from across the country to create guidance for education stakeholders to use as they consider how to make it possible for students to return to schools safely and effectively.

 Extensive media coverage related to this initiative can be found here.